MicrosoftDocs/executable-docs/README.md

         │       └── my-script.yaml
         ```

-    - Ensure that the Exec Doc contains at least 1 code block and every input code block's type in the Exec Doc is taken from this list:
+4. Ensure that the code blocks in your Exec Doc contains at least 1 code block and every input code block in the Exec Doc is a type taken from this list:
         - bash
         - azurecli
         - azure-cli-interactive
         - azurecli-interactive

-        **Example:**
+   **Examples:**

        ```bash
        az group create --name $MY_RESOURCE_GROUP_NAME --location $REGION
        ```
+       ```azure-cli-interactive
+       az group create --name $MY_RESOURCE_GROUP_NAME --location $REGION
+       ```

    >**Note:** Code blocks are used to provide examples, commands, or other code snippets in Exec Docs.
 They are distinguished by a triple backtick (```) at the start and end of the block.

+   >**Note:** While Innovation Engine can _parse_ a code block of any type, given its current features, it can only _execute_ code blocks of the types below.

    >**Note:** This rule does not apply to output code blocks, which are used to display the results of commands, scripts, or other operations.
 These blocks help in illustrating what the expected output should look like.
 They include, but are not limited to, the following types: _output, json, yaml, console, text, and log._

-        >**Note:** While Innovation Engine can _parse_ a code block of any type, given its current features, it can only _execute_ code blocks of the types above.
-So, it is important to ensure that the code blocks in your Exec Doc are of the types above.

-    - Ensure there is at least one h1 heading in the Exec Doc, denoted by a single hash (#) at the start of the line.
+6. Ensure there is at least one h1 heading in the Exec Doc, denoted by a single hash (#) at the start of the line.

    **Example:**

     ```markdown
     # Quickstart: Deploy an Azure Kubernetes Service (AKS) cluster using Azure CLI
     ```
     >**Note:** Headings are used to organize content in a document.
 The number of hashes indicates the level of the heading.
 For example, a single hash (#) denotes an h1 heading, two hashes (##) denote an h2 heading, and so on.
 Innovation Engine uses headings to structure the content of an Exec Doc and to provide a clear outline of the document's contents

-4. Appropriately add metadata at the start of the Exec Doc.
-Here are some mandatory fields:
+7. Appropriately add metadata fields at the start of each Exec Doc.

+    >**Note:** If you are converting an existing Azure Doc to an Exec Doc, be sure to add the `ms.custom` metada field and include the `innovation-engine` tag.

     - title = the title of the Exec Doc
     - description = the description of the Exec Doc